shafanaS/jenkins-pipeline-artifacts/README.md

 4. Once the EI instance is created, log in to the instance through a web browser using "<public DNS> (IPV4):8080".
 5. Go Global Jenkins Credentials, and update your AWS credentials (under aws_creds) and WUM credentials (under wum_creds) respectively.
 6. Configure GitHub webhook for the jenkins server.
 Follow the steps given below.
  a.
 Sign in to your GitHub account.
  b.
 Select the related repository you own.
  c.
 Click "Settings" on the right panel.
  d.
 Then click "Webhooks" on the left panel.
  e.
 Click the "Add WebHook" button.
  f.
 Paste the URL of the Jenkins server in the URL form field.
  g.
 Select "application/json" as the content type.
  h.
 Select "Just the push event".
  i.
 Leave the "Active" check box selected.
  j.
 Click "Add webhook" to save the webhook.
  When the webhook is created, the jenkins build will be triggered once a push is made to the repository.
 This will start the pipeline.
 5. Make a push to the GitHub repository.

-### Jenkins pipeline flow
+### Jenkins Pipeline Flow
 Once the pipeline is started, the following steps will be executed:

 1. Setup the environment.